MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.12.0/install-az-ps.md

 # Install Azure PowerShell with PowerShellGet

-This article explains the steps to install the Azure PowerShell modules using PowerShellGet.
+This article tells you how to install the Azure PowerShell modules using PowerShellGet.
 For the preview release of Az, no other install methods are supported.

 ## Requirements